pekdon

 pekwm theme scaling

 Got the question if pekwm supported HiDPI display, or theme scaling more specifically, and as it did not I got excited about it and started implementing theme scaling for pekwm and its shipped tools.
-A single scaling setting in the Screen section controls the scaling: Screen { Scale = "2.0" } If the factor is an integer, pixels are scaled to 4, 9, 16 etc pixels without any scaling artifacts.
-It is possible to specify 1.

 Read more...